Do Those Face Masks Really Protect You From Coronavirus?

 As far as the coronavirus goes, the Centers for Disease Control and Prevention (CDC) is “closely monitoring” the outbreak of respiratory illness caused by the new virus (formally called 2019-nCoV) which was first identified in Wuhan, Hubei Province, China.
 There are currently 165 patients in the U.S. under investigation for the virus, and 20 other international locations with confirmed cases.

 While it’s unclear whether the masks actually work, there’s a reason why they’re used in hospitals.
-At the very least, any mask will help reduce the amount of times you touch you face – and that alone can potentially make a big difference – at least until scientists can better understand the impact and prevention of this new infection.
+At the very least, any mask will help reduce the amount of times your touch you face – and that alone can potentially make a big difference – at least until scientists can better understand the impact and prevention of this new infection.
 But for now, it’s perhaps just as important to practice good hygiene, wash your hands properly and frequently, while limiting contact to the face, nose, and eyes.

 Advertisement